 Like the main series, the plot is as straightforward as can be.
 However, the biggest appeal of Last Game is the stunning action scenes.
 This movie is basically fanservice for the biggest Kuroku fans.
 We get to see all of the Generation of Miracles, at full power, playing together for the same team.
 Add to that two more hype machines in the deadly Seirin high school duo, and we have ourselves an amazing movie with incredible action.

 4. Ahiru no Sora (2019)

-Now, we move into some of the lesser-known basketball animes that you might be interested in.
+Now we move on to some of the lesser-known basketball animes that need to be on your radar.
 With its final episode shown in 2020, Ahiru no Sora is a relatively new basketball anime that stays faithful to the manga it’s based on.
 There are some issues (no anime is perfect, after all), but it’s still an incredibly interesting ride with a fresh take on the basketball genre.

-Kurumatani Sora is the basketball anime world’s response to Shoyo Hinata.
-Sora is the son of a former women’s basketball player but unfortunately was not blessed with the gift of height.
+High school student Kurumatani Sora is the basketball anime world’s response to Shoyo Hinata.
+Sora is the son of a former professional women’s basketball player but unfortunately, he was not blessed with the gift of height.
 Despite his short stature, Sora develops an intense passion for basketball, and he pursues his hoop dreams.